-- 1. Start the communications program on your local or remote PC and access the power manager's command mode using the system level password. - 2.
+- 1. Start your communications program and access the power manager's command mode using the system level password. - 2.
 When the power manager command prompt appears, type /DL and press Enter.
 The power manager will prompt you to prepare your communications program.
-Set up your communications program to receive an ASCII download and specify a name for the file that will receive the saved parameters (for example, RPM.PAR). - 3.
+Set up your communications program to receive an ASCII download, and specify a name for the file that will receive the saved parameters (for example, RPM.PAR). - 3.
 When the communications program is ready to receive the file, return to the power manager's command mode, and press Enter to proceed. - 4.
 The power manager will send a series of ASCII command lines that specify the currently selected power manager parameters.